tiberiuzuld/angular-gridster2/README.md

   outerMargin: true,  // if margins will apply to the sides of the container
   scrollSensitivity: 10,  // margin of the dashboard where to start scrolling
   scrollSpeed: 20,  // how much to scroll each mouse move when in the scrollSensitivity zone
+  initCallback: undefined, // callback to call after grid has initialized
   itemChangeCallback: undefined,  // callback to call for each item when is changes x, y, rows, cols.
 Arguments: gridsterItem
   itemResizeCallback: undefined,  // callback to call for each item when width/height changes.
 Arguments: gridsterItem
   draggable: {